Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

 Denote the input image by $I$.
 To save the computational time for triangulating the input image $I$, one simple remedy is to reduce the problem size by performing certain subsampling on $I$.
 For ordinary images, subsampling unavoidably creates adverse effects on the image quality.
 Nevertheless, it does not affect the quality of the coarse triangulation we aim to construct on images.

 In our triangulation scheme, we construct triangulations based on the straight edges and special features on the images.
 Note that straight edges are preserved in all subsamplings of the images because of the linearity.
+More specifically, if we do subsampling on a straight line, the subsampled points remain to be collinear.
 Hence, our edge-based triangulation is not affected by the mentioned adverse effects.
 In other words, we can subsample high resolution images to a suitable size for enhancing the efficiency of the remaining steps for the construction of the triangulations.
 We denote the subsampled image by $\tilde{I}$.
+In practice, for images larger than $1000\times 1000$, we subsample the image so that it is smaller than $1000\times 1000$.